 Primary closure is performed in cases where the defect or the wound left by the excision of the skin cancer is relatively small.
 If the defect is a circular wound, the circle is fashioned into an oval to achieve a linear closure.

-A skin graft is used to cover defects which are relatively large in size.
+A skin graft is used to cover defects which are relatively large.
 The skin is taken from an area of the body where there is enough laxity and the skin is expendable.
 The skin graft is applied to the defect and sutured into place.
 There is a “cushion”-type dressing placed over the skin graft which is sutured on for 5-7 days.

 Schedule a Consultation Today